Harry Kane: 2021–present: Euro finals and all-time England top scorer

+Player profile

 Development

 Kane's former youth coach Alex Inglethorpe has said of him:When he first came into the under-18s as a 15 year old, he stood out in the sense he looked a bit gangly.
 He moved slightly awkwardly, he was a bit cumbersome.
 But look closer, he had a lot of ability, a great technique.
 I think he surprised people how good he was.
 Tactically he was very flexible.
 He often played in midfield.
 I remember seeing him once playing as a holding midfielder.

-While a teenager, Kane initially struggled in Tottenham's academy, as partially due to his date of birth in July, he was not as physically developed as other players, nor was he as quick.
+As a teenager, Kane initially struggled in Tottenham's academy, partially due to his date of birth in July and the so-called Relative Age Effect, he was not as physically developed as other players, nor was he as quick.
 However, he gained the respect of coaches with his technique and desire for self-improvement.

 When profiling Kane in February 2013, Talksport said that he was best as a second striker, despite also having ability as a centre forward or in a wide position.
 They wrote that he preferred to place his shots, although he could also score from distance.
 The report also noted that he had good pace, but was weak in the air and had not scored on his loan at Norwich.
 Initially a back-up to £26 million Spanish import Roberto Soldado and frequently loaned out, Kane was eventually made Tottenham's starting forward by manager Mauricio Pochettino.
 Under Pochettino, Kane said that his game has improved through the tough training techniques instituted by the manager.
-He also strives to achieve marginal gain in order to maximise his potential by tweaking various aspects of his training and preparations as well as nutrition.
+He also strives to achieve marginal gain to maximise his potential by tweaking various aspects of his training and preparations as well as nutrition.